l0b5ter/Event_Bot/README.md

 DayLink: Adresse link to where the bot sud start looking for the events. (from code: EventLink + CuMonth +'/'+ date +'.json').

-AddLink: When the bot doesnt find any events on the current day, it will post a embed with a link where you could add more events.
+AddLink: When the bot doesn't find any events on the current day, it will post a embed with a link where you could add more events.
 Here you put this link to add events.

 \--------------------------------------------------------------------------/